thecancerus/wp-fase/README.md

 	-v 	Verbose mode, no parameters - turns on verbose reporting

+## Immediate TODO

+- Add proper processing and output formatting for `add_action` and `add_filter`

 ## Planned Features

-- Split putput into multiple files
+- Split output into multiple files
+	- broken down by actions, filters, files
 - Speficiy a single file for output on the command line
 - Override CSS styling for HTML